vs0100/asic-design-class/README.md

      func7
      Size: 7 bits
      Location: Bits 25 to 31 of the instruction Description : It is used to differntiate between instructions.It provides additional information to specify the exact operation to be performed by the instruction and differentiate between similar instructins that share the same              'opcode' and 'funct3'.
 Primarilly used in R type instructions but can also appear in other types for specific instructions.

      rs2(Source register 2)
      Size: 5 bits
      Location: Bits 20 to 24 of the instruction Description : It specifies the second source register in the instruction.
 Used to indicate the register which is used to store the second operand for operation.
 Present in instruction types like R, S and B type.

      rs1(source register 1)
      Size: 5 bits
-     Location: Bits 15 to 19 of the instruction Description : It specifies the first source register in the instruction which indicates the ,first operand f            for operation.
+     Location: Bits 15 to 19 of the instruction Description : It specifies the first source register in the instruction which indicates the ,first operand for operation.
 Present in instruction types like R, S and B type.

      funct3
      Size: 3 bits
      Location: Bits 12 to 14 of the instruction Description : It provides the mid level differentiation of operarions wwithin the generala category specified  by the opcode.

      rd